rackerlabs/docs-developer-blog/_posts/2018-09-28-containers-and-cloud-portability.md

 ---

 One of the benefits of containers is the promise of portability.
 The Docker mantra is to build, ship, and run.
-Containers also promise the ability to, with few changes, move from a developer’s laptop to a production environment, and, in the same vein, the ability to move from a data center to the cloud or to many clouds.
+Containers also promise the ability to, with few changes, move from a developer’s laptop to a production environment and, in the same vein, the ability to move from a data center to the cloud or to many clouds.
 However, adopting containers alone does not guarantee this.
 At the core, containers are just a better way of packaging your applications.
 While they ensure a degree of technical compatibility across many clouds, they don’t ensure complete portability by themselves.
 In this post, we will look at some of the many considerations from the portability lens.

 <!-- more -->